Scam Trends

 Do I need paid apps?

 Free phone settings and carrier services work well for most people.
-Paid apps offer extra features.
+Paid apps offer extra features like real-time scam detection and call summaries.

 Does this stop all scam calls?

 It significantly reduces them.
-No solution is 100% effective.
+No solution is 100% effective — that’s why layering multiple protections matters.

 About the Author